TriteHexagon/Trite_ASM_Repository/README.md

 # TriteHexagon's ASM Repository

 Here you can find all my Pokémon songs to use in your own hacks.
-Some of the songs utilize custom code so please follow the instructions here to get them working, or contact me.
+Some of the songs utilize custom code so please follow the instructions here to get them working, or contact me so I can help.

 ## Normal